 Kimai data-structure

-• the structure of Customer -> Project -> Activity which Kimai uses
+• Customer -> Project -> Activity are mandatory fields for every timesheet

-• each time-record is assigned to a Project and Activity, those fields are mandatory
+• Each time-record is assigned to a Project and Activity

 This structure is used to allow all kinds of features, like customer based invoicing or project based reporting.